-Education & Leadership 7
+7th Grade | Education & Leadership

-Education and Leadership 7 is the first level in the Education and Leadership Academy middle school career Pathway.
+Education and Leadership 7 is the second level in the Education and Leadership Academy middle school career Pathway.
 Education and Leadership 7 focuses primarily on typical elementary-age students and the implementation of SEL lessons through a lens of inclusion, equity and diversity.
-Students will get the opportunity to experience education in an immersive experience serving younger learners in station rotation, circle time and read-alouds.
+Leadership skills such as decision-making, time management and public speaking are emphasized as students take on active roles in creating and delivering lessons.
+Students will get the opportunity to experience education in an immersive experience serving vounger learners in station rotation, circle time and read-alouds.
 Students also have the opportunity to work one-on-one with struggling learners to increase their altruistic values.
 The course will also examine career opportunities, necessary skills and goals related to the field of education.